24 Aug

 Public Limited Company (PLC)

-A public limited company is where the investment opportunities are made public, which means that the company is required by law to be registered on the country’s stock exchange and make its shares accessible to the general public.
+A public limited company is where the investment opportunities are made public, which means that the company is required by law to be registered on the countryโs stock exchange and make its shares accessible to the general public.

-A PLC is set up when instigators of the business believe their company has potential and would like to pool a large sum of capital to be used by the company.
+A PLC is set up when instigators of the business believe their company has potential and would like to pool a large sum of capital to be used by the company.ย

 Public companies also have their own merits, such as significant capital raises, easy transfer of shares, and easier access to new investment opportunities.
+You can read more about the benefits of a PLC if you are interested.

 Limited Liability Partnership (LLP)